FAFSA How-To

 The FAFSA will still ask how many family members will attend college in the upcoming year but it will no longer use it in the new SAI formula.
 You may request your college to review any extenuating circumstances you might have in regards to multiple students in college at the same time.

 We know you didn't have to do this last year.
 The primary or custodial parent in a divorce or separation situation for a dependent student will be the parent who provides the most financial support.
 If one parent pays child support to the other parent that parent is the parent of record, assuming support amounts to more than half of the student's support.
-This is new with the 2024-2025 FAFSA.
+This is completed the 2025-2026 FAFSA.

 Assets now include the annual amount of child support received (previously included as income in the EFC formula).
 The recipient of the child support will be asked to report the amount received in the last complete calendar year (not 2 years prior).